 Helen Harris: Thank you.
 Bye bye.

-Don’t forget to download the free Safety Training Guide below before you leave…
+Don’t forget to download the Five Principles of HOP Infographic below before you leave…

 Download this infographic listing and explaining the five principles of Human and Organizational Performance, or HOP, as defined by Dr. Todd Conklin.